Fr Peter Byrne CSsR issues statement

 A contributer to this website signed himself as Peter Byrne.
 Fr.
 Peter Byrne C.Ss.R. has stated clearly that he is not the author of such comments and wishes to be dissassociated from them.

-Invitation to the AGM of the Association of Catholic Priests (ACP) in
+Annual General Meeting of the Association of Catholic Priests

 It was I who assumed that it was the respected Redemptorist Fr Peter Byrne, who wrote what I considered, was a despicable attack on his brother Priest Fr Tony.
 For that I offer Fr Peter my sincere apology and seek his forgiveness.
 The opening lines of the offending post “Our Redemptorist Constitution” made me believe it was written by Fr Peter.
 Again I request your forgiveness, and with a contrite heart, will have a mass celebrated for your intensions.